Women in STEM: Europe

 In the European Union only 16.7% on average of ICT (Information and communication technology) specialists are women.
-Only in Romania and Bulgaria do women hold more than 25 percent of these roles.
+Estonia, Romania, Bulgaria, and Latvia each around ~27–28 %, making them among the top performers for female ICT specialists.
 The gender distribution is more balanced, particularly in new member states when taking into account ICT technicians (middle and low-ranking positions).

 In 2012, the percentage of women PhD graduates was 47.3% of the total, 51% of the social sciences, business and law, 42% of the science, mathematics and computing, and just the 28% of PhD graduates in engineering, manufacturing and construction.
 In the computing subfield only 21% of PhD graduates were women.
 In 2013 in the EU as an average men scientists and engineers made up 4.1% of total labour force, while women made up only 2.8%.
 In more than half of the countries women make up less than 45% of scientists and engineers.
 The situation has improved, as between 2008 and 2011 the number of women amongst employed scientists and engineers grew by an average of 11.1% per year, while the number of men grew only by 3.3% over the same period.

 In 2015, in Slovenia, Portugal, France, Sweden, Norway, and Italy there were more boys than girls taking advanced courses in mathematics and physics in secondary education in Grade 12.

 In 2018, European Commissioner for Digital Economy and Society Mariya Gabriel announced plans to increase the participation of women in the digital sector by challenging stereotypes; promoting digital skills and education and advocating for more women entrepreneurs.

 In 2018, Ireland took the step of linking research funding from the Higher Education Authority to an institution's ability to reduce gender inequality.